RIP-Comm/sossoldi/docs/database/database-structure-doc.md

 Stores all types of user accounts, including bank accounts, debit cards, broker accounts and so on.

-Fields of `bankAccount`:
+Fields:

 - `name`: the name provided by the user for the account.
-This field is mandatory.
 - `symbol` and `color`: manage the information of the icon shown in the app.
-- `startingValue`: contains the initial value used to calculate balance of the account.
+- `startingValue`: initial value used to calculate balance of the account.
-- `active`: if set to '1' (true), the account is included in the net worth calculation.
+- `active`: if set to '1' (true), the account is active, otherwise is logical deleted.
 - `mainAccount`: if set to '1' (true) is the default account.
 Only one account can be the main account at any given time.
+- `countNetWorth`: if set to '1' (true), the account is included in the net worth calculation.

+All fields of `bankAccount` table are mandatory (not nullable).

 [Back to Tables](#tables)